North West Sydney Spirit FC: Northern Spirit

-Formation of North West Sydney Football Ltd (Gladesville Hornsby Football Association)
+Formation of North West Sydney Football Ltd (Gladesville-Hornsby Football Association)

 The former youth teams of Northern Spirit were assembled into the new Gladesville-Hornsby Football Association, nicknamed Spirit FC, in 2004.
 In 2019 GHFA merged with North West Sydney Women's Football Association to form North West Sydney Football Ltd. NWSF has its homeground at Christie Park in Macquarie Park, New South Wales.
 In 2007, won the NSW State League Division 1 premiership, but were not selected to be promoted.
 In 2008, they again won the State League Division 1 and this time were promoted to the Super League for 2009.

 In 2013, Football NSW incorporated the National Premier Leagues structure to their competition.
 GHFA Spirit FC were selected along with 11 other teams to join the new second division of soccer in NSW.

 The 2015 season saw Spirit FC crowned premiers of the NPL NSW 2, however due to NSW's promotion criteria, were not eligible.

+2022-2025: Promotion and silverware

+2022 saw Spirit qualify for the NPL NSW for the first time, as well as winning the Waratah Cup, beating Sydney United 2-1 in the final.